 The Rock River Arms varmint trigger solved the trigger-induced ho-hum accuracy of the initial shoots.
 But we got no cooperation from the weather for our early evaluations.
 Record cold and rain made shooting time scarce.
-Worse yet, on relatively sunny and warm days (there were two in April!) we dealt with sustained 30-knot winds.
-I was not so concerned with the wind's effect on the bullet at 100-yards but the buffeting and impact of the wind was such that I was getting better groups lying prone than setting up on the bench.
+Worse yet, on relatively sunny and warm days (There were two in April!) we dealt with sustained 30-knot winds.
+I was not so concerned with the wind's effect on the bullet at 100-yard.
+But the buffeting and impact of the wind was such that I was getting better groups lying prone than setting up on the bench.
 Doh.

-The handiness of the 16" barrel came at the cost of a little velocity.
+The handiness of the 16-inch barrel came at the cost of a little velocity.
 Not a shocker.
 Speaking in general terms, compared to an M14's 22" tube the SIG716 showed only a moderate drop in velocity.
-The critter you are shooting will never know the difference but you will want to note this delta when you crunch the numbers as you?re figuring out bullet-drop for a particular range.
+The critter you are shooting will never know the difference.
+But you will want to note this delta when you crunch the numbers as you?re figuring out bullet-drop for a particular range.
 It should also surprise no one that the old surplus ammo was the least accurate.
-I used the same brand when shooting groups but there?s no way I could know the lot etc as it was loose packed.
-I could count on the Brazilian stuff to group at about 3.5" at 100-yards.
-The clean and sure-fire Winchester USA FMJ did better with 2.5"groups.
+I used the same brand when shooting groups but there's no way I could know the lot etc as it was loose packed.
+I could count on the Brazilian stuff to group at about 3.5-inches at 100-yards.
+The clean and sure-fire Winchester USA FMJ did better with 2.5-inches groups.
 The Federal American Eagle FMJ slightly bettered that score with 3-shot groups right under 2-inches.

 The SIG716 is an awesome rifle.
-It's accurate out of the box (with a trigger upgrade), you can hang a ton of stuff on it and it's compact and reliable.
-If I had to be inserted into a hostile urban environment I would welcome this weapon if my team was equipped with it and I would fear it if the bad guys were armed with it.
+It's accurate out of the box.
+Albeit with a trigger upgrade.
+You can hang a ton of stuff on it and it's compact and reliable.
+If I had to be inserted into a hostile urban environment, I would welcome this weapon if my team was equipped with it.
+And I would fear it if the bad guys were armed with it.
 In other words, yes, I would bet my life on the SIG716.
 I would have no problem using it to take deer or even larger game.
 I would much rather have the SIG716 one-pointed to me than a .44 magnum on my hip if I was in grizzly bear country.
 I think when you add it all up, the SIG716 really is a can-do-it-all rifle even though I acknowledge the discrete tool will always be best for a specific job.

 While I personally feel very comfortable with and confident in my Fulton Armory M-14, I realize that most people are usually more comfortable with the AR platform.
 My son looks at the M14 as some relic that belongs in a museum.
 I think he sees my M-14 and my Kabar as proof that I'm a living dinosaur.
 He instantly warmed up to the SIG716.
 He instinctively field stripped it like it that knowledge was woven into the helix of his DNA.

-I'm not selling my M-14.
+I'm not selling my M-14 any time soom.
 If the commies come over the hill, I'll grab the Fulton Armory M-14 first and a few bandoleers of 7.62mm NATO.
-I am somewhere north of 3500 rounds through my M-14 without a single malfunction.
+I am somewhere north of running 3500 rounds through my M-14 without a single malfunction.
 My son would take the SIG716.
-Either would be a good choice.
+Either weapon would be a good choice.

-In closing, I'll have to wait until January to report on how it handles the -20 stuff.
+In closing, I'll have to wait until January to report on how it handles the -20 temperatures.
 Thanks to all the companies involved.